5.4. Formatting and Mounting Bricks

 - Create a thin-pool using the following commands:

-# lvcreate --thin volgroup/poolname --size pool_sz --chunksize chunk_sz --poolmetadatasize metadev_sz --zero nFor example:
+# lvcreate --thin VOLGROUP/thin_pool --size pool_sz --chunksize chunk_sz --poolmetadatasize metadev_sz --zero nFor example:

-# lvcreate --thin rhs_vg/rhs_pool --size 2T --chunksize 1280K --poolmetadatasize 16G --zero nEnsure you read Chapter 21, Tuning for Performance to select appropriate values for
+# lvcreate --thin rhs_vg/rhs_pool --size 2T --chunksize 1280K --poolmetadatasize 16G --zero nTo enhance the performance of Red Hat Gluster Storage, ensure you read Chapter 20, Tuning for Performance chapter.

 - Create a thinly provisioned volume that uses the previously created pool by running the